yurttav/petclinic-microservices/501/README.md

 }
 ```

-* Create an IAM Role with name of `call-rke-role` to attach RKE nodes (instances) using `call-rke-controlplane-policy` and `call-rke-etcd-worker-policy`.
+* Create an IAM Role with name of `yurttav-rke-role` to attach RKE nodes (instances) using `yurttav-rke-controlplane-policy` and `yurttav-rke-etcd-worker-policy`.

-* Create a security group for External Application Load Balancer of Rancher with name of `call-rke-alb-sg` and allow HTTP (Port 80) and HTTPS (Port 443) connections from anywhere.
+* Create a security group for External Application Load Balancer of Rancher with name of `yurttav-rke-alb-sg` and allow HTTP (Port 80) and HTTPS (Port 443) connections from anywhere.

-* Create a security group for RKE Kubernetes Cluster with name of `call-rke-cluster-sg` and define following inbound and outbound rules.
+* Create a security group for RKE Kubernetes Cluster with name of `yurttav-rke-cluster-sg` and define following inbound and outbound rules.

   * Inbound rules;

-    * Allow TCP on port 80 from Application Load Balancer.
+    * Allow HTTP protocol (TCP on port 80) from Application Load Balancer.

-    * Allow TCP on port 443 from any source that needs to use Rancher UI or API.
+    * Allow HTTPS protocol (TCP on port 443) from any source that needs to use Rancher UI or API.

     * Allow TCP on port 6443 from any source that needs to use Kubernetes API server(ex.
 Jenkins Server).